artkoder/telegram-post-scheduler/README.md

 ## Deployment
 The bot is designed for Fly.io using a webhook on `/webhook` and listens on port `8080`.
+For Telegram to reach the webhook over HTTPS, the Fly.io service must expose port `443` with TLS termination enabled.
+This is configured in `fly.toml`.

 ### Environment Variables
 - `TELEGRAM_BOT_TOKEN` – Telegram bot API token.
+- `WEBHOOK_URL` – external HTTPS URL of the deployed application.
+Used to register the Telegram webhook.
+- `DB_PATH` – path to the SQLite database (default `bot.db`).
 - `FLY_API_TOKEN` – token for automated Fly deployments.

 ### Запуск локально